gabrielsoltz/metahub/README.md

 You can use **MetaHub** to update your AWS Security Findings in bulk.

-Think again in the first example.
+Think again at the first example.
 We have 1 MetaHub resource non-compliant, based on 4 AWS Security Hub findings.

 You can update those 4 AWS Security Findings in one single command with **MetaHub**: `--update-findings.`